 \subsection{Synchronization}

 Task $\A$ does not write to shared variables and thus requires no synchronization between threads.
-In contrast, the updates on $\B$ are performed with multiple threads per vector as explained in the previous paragraph.
-For the updates of the form shown in \eqref{eq:updatecompuation}, three barriers are required to separate the resetting of the shared result from the $\langle{\bf w}, {\bf d}_i\rangle$ calculation of a new scalar product and the computation of $\hat{h}$ based on the new shared result.
+In contrast, the updates on $\B$ are performed with multiple threads per vector as explained above.
+For the updates in Equation~\eqref{eq:updatecompuation}, three barriers are required to separate the resetting of the shared result from the scalar product and the computation of $\hat{h}$ based on the new shared result.